Cano History, Family Crest & Coats of Arms

 The surname Cano was first found in many Regions of Spain and the Iberian Peninsula.
 There were families of this name in Castile, Murcia, Seville, Vizcaya, Portugal and other regions.
 In Vizcaya, a family of this name resided in Aldeanueva, Valmaseda, while another family was established in Penacerrada, Laguardia, in Alava.

-Important Dates for the Cano family
+Early History of the Cano family

 This web page shows only a small excerpt of our Cano research.
 Another 94 words (7 lines of text) covering the years 1601, 1667, 1476 and 1526 are included under the topic Early Cano History in all our PDF Extended History products and printed products wherever possible.